 Availability of Firearms

 In the United States, the most common method of committing suicide is with the use of firearms.
 Men are many more times likely to use a firearm compared to women.
-Further, the risk of suicide with a firearm in men increases when the depressed individual also uses alcohol.
+Furthermore, the risk of suicide with a firearm in men increases when the depressed individual also uses alcohol.
 Hence, when evaluating these individuals for suicide risk, one should determine if they own a firearm.
 All healthcare workers should be aware of the state statutes on possession of firearms and mental illness.
-Many states ban the possession of firearms by individuals with mental illness, but recent shootings in the Unite States indicate that many mentally ill patients continue to have access to firearms.
+Many states ban the possession of firearms by individuals with mental illness, but recent shootings in the United States indicate that many mentally ill patients continue to have access to firearms.

 Screening for Suicide

 There has been a lot of debate on the use of universal screening for depression in primary care.
 However, the universal feeling is that such screening should only be undertaken if there is a strong commitment to provide treatment and follow up.
-There are many screening tools for suicide, and there is no one screening tool that is applicable in all patients with risk for suicide.
+There are many screening tools for suicide, and there is no one screening tool that is applicable in all patients with a risk for suicide.
 In addition, one should not always rely on the screening tool but also get to know the patient and the past mental health history.

 Targeted Screening versus Universal Screening